Updated Mar 06, 2026

 How does student feedback strengthen the facilities ecosystem?

 Student feedback underpins continuous improvement in general facilities.
 Regular surveys, pulse checks and forums surface satisfaction and pain points across libraries, study spaces and communal areas.
 Providers act visibly, using walkarounds and logging to fix faults before they become irritants, publishing simple service levels and performance, and extending access where demand is concentrated.
-This visible loop builds community and a sense of belonging.
+Closing the loop with updates on what changed, and when, builds trust, community and a sense of belonging.

 How Student Voice Analytics helps you

-Student Voice Analytics shows topic and sentiment over time and lets you drill from institution to school or programme to pinpoint where facilities delight or frustrate psychology cohorts.
+Student Voice Analytics tracks topic and sentiment over time (see our student feedback analysis glossary for definitions, including sentiment index) and lets you drill from institution to school or programme to pinpoint where facilities delight or frustrate psychology cohorts.
 You can make like-for-like comparisons by subject, mode and demographics, segment by site or cohort, and share concise, anonymised summaries and export-ready tables with estates, timetabling and programme teams to focus action where it will shift experience most.
+Explore Student Voice Analytics to prioritise fixes and show the impact over time.

 Request a walkthrough